MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

 ### Minimize or restore the toolbar

-You can minimize the toolbar if you want to see more of the screen.
+To minimize the toolbar if you want to see more of the screen:

-To minimize the toolbar:

 - Select the arrow on the right side of the toolbar.